Court battle to save red wolves reignites in North Carolina as governor urges action

 The lack of action spurred the most recent round of lawsuits.

-"It's just so frustrating that they've done so very little at the same time that the population numbers are plummeting.
-It's a really scary situation out there.
-We could see the extinction of the red wolf," said Collette Adkins, an attorney for the Center for Biological Diversity who's suing over the lack of a new red wolf plan.
-"They've had a court order telling them to do more, and in fact, it seems like they're doing less.
-It's really frustrating."
+“It’s just so frustrating that they’ve done so very little at the same time that the population numbers are plummeting.
+It’s a really scary situation out there.
+We could see the extinction of the red wolf,” said Collette Adkins, an attorney for the Center for Biological Diversity who’s suing over the lack of a new red wolf plan.
+“They’ve had a court order telling them to do more, and in fact, it seems like they’re doing less.”

 Post a comment as